 5.2 Conformity assessment, marking requirements and free circulation

-Recommendation ERC/REC 01-06 covers the – Procedure for mutual recognition of type testing and type approval for radio equipment.
-This Recommendation is applicable to all kinds of radio equipment and all international standards adopted within the CEPT/ERC can be used as a basis for conformity assessment.
-This Recommendation aims at removing the requirement for testing the equipment in every country, but still includes the requirement to apply for conformity assessment in every CEPT country.

-Further, ERC has adopted Decision CEPT/ERC/DEC/(97-10) – Decision on mutual recognition procedures including marking of conformity assessment of radio and radio terminal equipment.
-This Decision (including the decisions on the adoption of harmonized standards) will set the framework for CEPT wide collaboration in this field.

-The purpose of marking an equipment is to indicate its conformance to relevant EC Directives, ERC Decisions or recommendations and national regulations.
+The purpose of marking an equipment is to indicate its conformance to relevant EC Directives, ECC or ERC Decisions or Recommendations and national regulations.

-In almost 100% of cases, requirements for marking and labelling of approved and licensed equipment is set in national law. most administrations require at least that the logo or name of the approval authority is shown on the label, along with the approval number which may also indicate the year of approval.
+In almost 100% of cases, requirements for marking and labelling of approved and licensed equipment is set in national law.
+Most administrations require at least that the logo or name of the approval authority is shown on the label, along with the approval number which may also indicate the year of approval.

 Recommendation CEPT/ERC/REC 70-03 recommends three different possibilities of marking and free circulation for SRDs dependent on the conformity assessment used.

-For EEA member countries the placing on the market and free movement of SRDs are covered by the R&TTE Directive (see § 7).
+For EU/EFTA member states the placing on the market and free movement of SRDs is covered by the R&TTE Directive (see § 7).

-8 Update of Recommendation CEPT/ERC/REC 70-03

-Recommendation CEPT/ERC/REC 70-03 may be downloaded free of charge from the website of the European Communications Office: (http://www.ero.dk/).

 Appendix 2 to Annex 2 (United States of America) Understanding the FCC rules for legal low-power, non-licensed transmitters